With over 270,000 whiplash injury incidents occurring each year on average, whiplash is a common injury experienced in rear-end automotive collisions.

-If you suffered from whiplash injury after being involved in a Tennessee auto accident that was not your fault, we can help.
+If you suffered from whiplash injury after being involved in a Knoxville, Tennessee auto accident that was not your fault, we can help.

 To find out how, please fill out and submit the "Free Case Review" form located to the right.

 Common Symptoms of Whiplash

 Whiplash is caused by an abrupt jerking motion of the head, with most whiplash symptoms appearing within 24 hours of the injury.
 It is not uncommon for symptoms of whiplash to go away temporarily, only to return a few days later.

 After being involved in a collision, if you experience any of the following symptoms, you may be suffering from whiplash:

 - Pain in the shoulder or between the shoulder blades

 - Pain or numbness in arms and/or hands

 Studies have shown that women are generally more likely to suffer from whiplash than men, however - as whiplash injuries can range from mild to severe, if you have been involved in an accident and sustained a whiplash injury, it's important to be examined by a licensed medical practitioner.